Sergio0694/clup/README.md

 * `-i` | `--include`: a list of file extensions to use to filter the files in the source directory.
 * `-e` | `--exclude`: an optional list of file extensions to ignore (this option and `include` are mutually exclusive).
 * `-b` | `--beep`: play a short feedback sound when the requested operation completes.
-* `-v` | `--verbose`: display additional info after analyzing the source directory
+* `-v` | `--verbose`: display additional info after analyzing the source directory.
-* `--source-current`: use the current working directory as the source path
+* `--source-current`: use the current working directory as the source path.

 ### Examples